Doctoral study in Operations and Supply Chain Management

 You are welcome to propose your own topics of interest or to consult our academics about opportunities to conduct research at our department.

 Pursue your topic with us and benefit from exceptional standards of support and supervision from internationally recognised researchers.
-Our people are based in the Department of Information Systems and Operations Management and the Graduate School of Management at the Business School.
+Our people are based in the Business School's Department of Information Systems and Operations Management and Graduate School of Management.

 Associate Professor Tiru Arthanari: Supply chain management, multivariate measurement systems, information systems and operations management, human decision-making paradigms and gaps in market and economic modelling, scheduling and routing in supply chain management.